 As part of his consulting work, he published articles and was asked to present at local, national and international conferences.
 During his time in the naming business, we used a group creativity process (pictured below) to name O'Doul's beer, Teddy Grahams cereal, Kudos granola bars, and many lesser-known products.

-Although his consulting work was demanding and lucrative, he became dissatisfied after many years in that profession.
+Although his consulting work was demanding and lucrative, he became dissatisfied in that profession.
 The projects were fascinating; but his life was geared toward generating greater profits for his clients, rather than helping people.
 After much soul searching, he decided to switch careers, and was trained in Colorado as a clinical hypnotherapist.